How Do I Develop a Positive Body Image?

 - Losing weight does not necessarily mean improving health.
 Focus on giving people positive feedback for behavior changes and improvement in self-esteem and self-image, not weight.

 - Model the behavior.
 Advocate physical activity because it feels good, gives energy, and helps to relieve stress.
 Encourage a variety of foods to get a variety of nutrients, but don’t villainize “junk foods” as off-limits.

 - Keep the focus on overall health, not weight.
 Encourage people to share the benefits of healthy behavior changes as opposed to weight loss.

 - Encourage language change about others’ weight and your own.
-Commenting negatively or positively about weight can set people up for eating disorders and obesity in the future.
+Commenting negatively or positively about weight can set people up for eating disorders in the future.